cysouw/diathesis/text/c07_participle.md

 :::

 ::: ex
 a.
-Sie feiert ihren Geburtstag. \
+Sie hört die Trompete. \
-   Sie hat ihren Geburststag gefeiert.
+   Sie hat die Trompete gehört.
-b. ^* Der Geburtstag ist gefeiert.
+b. ^* Die Trompete ist gehört.
 :::

-Third, and most importantly, for all those cases in which multiple options are available, the meaning of the *haben + Partizip* construction can be rather clearly distinguished from meaning of the *sein + Partizip* construction.
+Third, and most importantly, for all those cases in which multiple options are available, the meaning of the *haben + Partizip* construction can be clearly distinguished from meaning of the *sein + Partizip* construction.
 Roughly speaking, the *haben + Partizip* construction describes a completed continuous situation (~~completive~~), i.e. the endpoint of a continuous process, while the *sein + Partizip* construction describes the result of a change (~~resultative~~), i.e. it describes the resulting state after some kind of change-of-state.
-There exist a long discussion about this difference, and there are various diagnostic differences (see [@sec:participles-haben-sein-perfect] and [@sec:participles-haben-sein-perfect-reflexive-drop]).
+There exist a long discussion about this difference, and there are various diagnostic differences, like the usage of temporal adverbials (see [@sec:participles-haben-sein-perfect] and [@sec:participles-haben-sein-perfect-reflexive-drop]).

 It is important to note that this semantic differentiation only holds for those verbs that allow for both the *haben + Partizip* and the *sein + Partizip* constructions.
 The verbs that only allow for one of the two constructions (including verbs with nominative and dative arguments) cannot be separated along such easy semantic lines.
-There does not appear to be any restriction on temporal adverbials with verbs like *lachen* 'to laugh' with only a *haben* Perfect [@next], nor with *flüchten* 'to flee' with only a *sein* Perfect [@nnext].
+For example, there does not appear to be any restriction on temporal adverbials with verbs like *lachen* 'to laugh' with only a *haben* Perfect [@next], nor with *flüchten* 'to flee' with only a *sein* Perfect [@nnext].

 ::: ex
 a.
 Die Schüler haben gestern gelacht.